eligidag/rna-seq-crc/README.md

 Patients 2 and 3 show the clearest shift between "normal" and "tumor" conditions.
 Patient 5 still differs, but the tumor sample stays closer to the normal samples than the other two tumor samples.

-The volcano plot and top gene heatmap show that the tumor/normal difference is driven by a subset of genes with consistent expression changes across the paired samples, especially for patients 2 and 3.
+The volcano plot and heatmap plot of top differentially expressed genes show that the tumor/normal difference is driven by a subset of genes with consistent expression changes across the paired samples, especially for patients 2 and 3.

 The enrichment analysis helps summarize the differential expression results at pathway and process level.
 Genes upregulated in tumor are mainly linked to extracellular matrix, collagen, and tissue structure related processes.
 Genes downregulated in tumor are mainly linked to immune related and transport/signaling related processes.